 “Colin Kaepernick should think long and hard about the message he’s sending.
 We already know who Fidel Castro was.
 Cubans do, but you don’t have to be Cuban to know that he is a murdering thug, just like I don’t have to be black to know that the KKK is a massively racist organization.

 But what this tells us is who Collin Kaepernick is.
 You can’t on the one hand kneel in protest saying that you are for freedom for everybody and say that you are against systemic oppression and wear on your shirt a picture of the biggest oppressor in the world — a guy who executed people by firing squad without a trial, a guy who is responsible for the deaths of women and children by having his Coast Guard ram their boats as they try to flee the island that is apparently such a paradise that Collin wants to tout it.”

 Was blocking the resolution as long as Kaepernick was listed as an honoree really a “white privilege” act?
 Not hardly.
 Wisconsin Dems need to pull their heads out of the sand and really see this man for what he is.
-He claims to stand for people of color, but openly admires an evil tyrant intent on destroying the U.S. and killing indiscriminately.We value your comments!
-Please weigh in on our comment section below.
+He claims to stand for people of color, but openly admires an evil tyrant intent on destroying the U.S. and killing indiscriminately.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com